ninjasource/embedded-bacnet/README.md

 "May I never be complete.
 May I never be content.
 May I never be perfect."
 -- Chuck Palahniuk, Fight Club

-A library to read and write bacnet packets for embedded devices.
+A Rust library to read and write bacnet packets for embedded devices.
 Bacnet is a protocol used for building automation and control.
 The official spec is unfortunately behind a paywall and so this implementation has been cobbled together by cross referencing multiple code implementations.
 The most comprehensive implementation and documentation I have found to be here: https://bacnet.sourceforge.net/ for which I am very grateful.